spezold/ML-CDS-2025/README.md

 ## Installation

+## Using `pip`
-Install with `pip` or your favorite dependency manager:
+… or your favorite `pip`-compatible dependency manager:
+- If desired, create and activate a new project environment;
-- Download the project code;
+- download the project code;
 - `cd` into the project directory;
 - install the project code with `pip install -e ./` or the dependency manager's corresponding command.

-Installation via `conda` and its derivatives should likewise be possible:
-- Create a new environment (we recommend using Python 3.11 or 3.12) and activate it;
-- manually install `conda` packages corresponding to the `pip` packages listed in [`pyproject.toml`](./pyproject.toml)'s `dependencies` entry (you might want to enable the `conda-forge` channel for this);
+## Using `conda`
+… or one of its derivatives:
-- download the project code;
+- Download the project code;
 - `cd` into the project directory;
-- ensure via `pip install --dry-run -e ./` that all dependencies have indeed been installed by `conda`;
+- install the project environment `multimods3` with `conda env create -f environment.yml`;
+- activate the project environment with `conda activate multimods3`;
 - install the project code with `pip install -e ./`.

 ## Data provision